friends-of-freeswitch/switchio/docs/quickstart.rst

     Waiting on 1 active calls to finish
     Waiting on 1 active calls to finish
     Waiting on 1 active calls to finish
-    Load test finished!
+    Dialing session completed!

-The Switchy `run` sub-command takes several options and a list of slaves (or at least one) IP address or hostname.
-In this example switchy connected to the specified slaves, found the specified SIP profile and initiated a single call with a duration of 5 seconds to the device under test (set with the `proxy` option).
+The Switchy `dial` sub-command takes several options and a list of minion IP addresses or hostnames.
+In this example ``switchy`` connected to the specified hosts, found the requested SIP profile and initiated a single call with a duration of 5 seconds to the device under test (set with the `proxy` option).

 For more information on the switchy command line see :doc:`here <cmdline>`.